 To enjoy “slightly” famous status, you don’t have to be insane.
 But, you must cultivate a brand identity that will become the guiding star of your entire business.
 It will ensure that all your marketing efforts pull in the same direction.
 You’ll waste less time, make fewer marketing mistakes, and stand out an increasing cluttered world.

-Steven Van Yoder is author of Get Slightly Famous: Become an Celebrity in Your Field and Attract More Business with Less Effort.
-To read the book visit.
+Steven Van Yoder is author of Get Slightly Famous: Become a Celebrity in Your Field and Attract More Business with Less Effort.